Smithies-in-CS-Tech-Page-Devs/Smithies-In-CS-Tech-Page/README.md

    pandas

 ** Running the Database:
-  1. Open setupDB.py file and run
+  1. Open setupDB.py and run

 ** Connecting Database to FlaskApp:
+  1. Open connectFlask.py and run

 ** Resources:
    Connecting Database to FlaskApp: